 Transition from Meat-based Diet to Whole Plant-Based Diet

 I woke up one morning and told my husband that I was going Vegan!
 ‘Vegan’?! he exclaimed.
-Then I said “not ‘vegan’ but I used that word to help you understand the direction I want to take”.
+Then I said, “not ‘vegan’ but I used that word to help you understand the direction I want to take”.
 It’s very difficult to explain something in a different language.
 It’s not so much the meat that I want to cut out but the Plant that I want to eat more of.
-Plant is fiber.
-Food rich in soluble fiber aids your body to eliminate toxins, excess hormones and cholesterol with beneficial bacteria to grow and strengthen your immune system and reduce the risk of infection.
-It was what my system needed, eating large amounts of greens and antioxidant foods neutralises free radicals and keeps your liver strong so it can effectively remove toxins.
+The plant is fibre.
+Food rich in soluble fibre aids your body to eliminate toxins, excess hormones and cholesterol with beneficial bacteria to grow and strengthen your immune system and reduce the risk of infection.
+It was what my system needed, eating large amounts of greens and antioxidant foods neutralise free radicals and keeps your liver strong so it can effectively remove toxins.

 Going plant based has taught me to be more disciplined when I am eating out.
 If I don’t have a vegan option I go vegetarian, if the vegetarian option has more processed ingredients than a piece of meat then I opt for a steak or seafood.